An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Inference Method

 \subsection{Relation to Prior Art}

-To relate our receiver algorithm to current methods, we note that the decoding of many popular channel codes can be described as an instance of BP \cite{pearl-bp} in a factor graph \cite{kschischang-factor, mceliece-turbo, kschischang-iterative}.
+To relate our receiver algorithm to current methods we note that the decoding of many popular channel codes can be described as an instance of BP \cite{pearl-bp} in a factor graph \cite{kschischang-factor, mceliece-turbo, kschischang-iterative}.
 For example, BP decoding of a convolutional code leads to the BCJR algorithm \cite{bahl-bcjr}.
-We see in Fig. \ref{fig:fg} that the merged BP-MF algorithm employs BP in the subgraph which represents the channel code, i.e., standard techniques are used for decoding.
+We see in Fig. \ref{fig:fg} that the merged BP-MF algorithm employs BP in the subgraph that represents the channel code, i.e., standard techniques are used for decoding.

-Similarly there are examples in the literature of MF inference in factor graphs which resemble the MF subgraph of our receiver.
-The work \cite{badiu-valse} uses a Bernoulli-Gaussian prior model similar to that in our work, while \cite{hansen-sparse}, \cite{shutin-incremental} use a hierarchical sparse Bayesian learning model.
+Similarly, there are examples in the literature of MF inference where the underlying factor graph resembles the MF subgraph of our receiver.
+The work \cite{badiu-valse} uses a Bernoulli-Gaussian prior model similar to that in our work, while \cite{hansen-sparse}, \cite{shutin-incremental} use a gamma-Gaussian prior typical of sparse Bayesian learning.

-The strength of the BP-MF framework is now clear: It allows us to merge existing methods for channel decoding and sparse estimation into one unified receiver algorithm, which is formally derived as RBFE minimization.
+The strength of the BP-MF framework is now clear: It allows us to merge existing methods for channel decoding and sparsity-based estimation using a unifying design method (namely that of RBFE minimization).